GabiTulba/Timisoara-CTF-Finals-2018-Crypto-Write-up/README.md

 Now, let's focus on how the encryption works:<br>
 It takes the message, it multiplies it by 256, adds 255 `msg = msg * 0x100 + 0xFF` and then computes the polynomial `coeffs(msg)` modulo 11<sup>128</sup> (`MAGIC_NUMBER = 11` is a constant), and that's our ciphertext.<br>
 ### Task Recap
 Recap was the first challenge.
 The adversary is given 11 messages to encrypt.
-By succesfully encrypting the messages, the flag is given to the adversary.<br>
+By successfully encrypting the messages, the flag is given to the adversary.<br>
 ```python
 def challenge1():
     for i in range(CERT_CNT):